MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/visualize-parameter-binding.md

 Troubleshooting parameter binding issues can be challenging.
 You can use the [Trace-Command][04] cmdlet to visualize the parameter binding process.

-Consider the following scenario: You have a directory with two text files, `file1.txt` and `[file2].txt`.
+Consider the following scenario.
+You have a directory with two text files, `file1.txt` and `[file2].txt`.

 ```powershell